slior/LiterateJS/README.md

 ## Dependencies

 The code depends on JQuery.
 Other than that, the example uses Bootstrap and Highlight.JS, but the literate programming doesn't rely on that.
+Some examples use other libraries, the rights to those libraries the property of their respective owners, as designated by their respective licenses.